-- 1.)
-What were the different types of land grants practiced in Early Medieval India?
-Describe in details. - 2.)
-What were the peculiar rights enjoyed by the granted beneficiaries ? - 3.)
-How did the land grants brought about a complete Agrarian expansion in the rural domain in India from circa 5th-9th century CE ? - 4.)
-Mention the immediate socio-cultural impact of the land grants? - 5.)
-Why were the lands being indiscriminately donated by the owners & the contemporary political elites?
-Was it just a ritual or something else?
+- 1. What were the different types of land grants practiced in Early Medieval India ?
+Describe in details. - 2.
+What were the peculiar rights enjoyed by the granted beneficiaries ? - 3.
+How did the land grants bring about a complete Agrarian expansion in the rural domain in India from circa 5th-9th century CE ? - 4.
+Mention the immediate socio-cultural impact of the land grants ? - 5.
+Why were the lands being indiscriminately donated by the owners & the contemporary political elites ?
+Was it just a ritual or something else ?

-Chattopadhyaya, Braja Dulal, The Making of Early Medieval India, (Delhi, OUP: 1997)

-Kosambi, D.D., An Introduction to the study of Indian History, (Bombay, Popular Prakashan: 1956)
+Chattopadhyaya, Braja Dulal, The Making of Early Medieval India, (Delhi, OUP : 1997) Kosambi, D.D., An Introduction to the Study of Indian History, (Bombay, Popular Prakashan : 1956)

-Maity, S.K., Economic life in Northern India in the Gupta period [c.
-AD 300-500], (Delhi, Dass pub: 1970)
+Maity, S.K., Economic Life in Northern India in the Gupta Period [c.
+AD 300-500], (Delhi, Dass pub : 1970)

-Sharma, R.S., Material Culture and social formations in Ancient India, (Delhi, Macmillan India: 1983)
+Sharma, R.S., Material Culture and Social Formations in Ancient India, (Delhi, Macmillan India : 1983)

-Singh, Upinder, A History of Ancient and Early Medieval India: From the stone age to the 12th century, (New Delhi, Pearson Pub.: 2009)
+Singh, Upinder, A History of Ancient and Early Medieval India : From the stone age to the 12th century, (New Delhi, Pearson Pub. : 2009)

-Unit 07 □ Graded Land rights & Peasantry
+Unit 4 Graded Land Rights and Peasantry

-- 7.0 Objective
+- 4.0 Objective

-- 7.1 Introduction
+- 4.1 Introduction

-- 7.2 Collective Ownership: The role of village community
+- 4.2 Collective Ownership : The role of village community

-- 7.3 Royal Ownership
+- 4.3 Royal Ownership

-- 7.4 Private Ownership
+- 4.4 Private Ownership

-- 7.5 Rights enjoyed by the beneficiaries in the donated lands
+- 4.5 Rights enjoyed by the beneficiaries in the donated lands

-- 7.6 A hierarchical Land ownership?
+- 4.6 A hierarchical Land ownership ?
 The views of contemporary Dharmasashtras

-- 7.7 Obtaining Natural Ownership
+- 4.7 Obtaining Natural Ownership

-- 7.8 The expansion of the Agrarian Diaspora
+- 4.8 The expansion of the Agrarian Diaspora

-- 7.9 Conclusion
+- 4.9 Conclusion

-- 7.10 Model Questions
+- 4.10 Model Questions

-- 7.11 Suggested Readings
+- 4.11 Suggested Readings